 The deployment of a CMMS system requires professional IT help either in-house or through the support of an on-site consultant.
 Furthermore, small and mid-sized enterprises often don’t have a large IT team or budget, so may need to rely heavily on tech support provided by the vendor once they deploy the software.

-CMMS cloud-based maintenance control software hosted by the vendor is the ideal maintenance management solution for small and mid-sized enterprises because there is no need to set up and configure a server on-site.
+Cloud based CMMS software hosted by the vendor is the ideal maintenance management solution for small and mid-sized enterprises because there is no need to set up and configure a server on-site.
 You simply log into the system online and customize it based on your needs by adding or removing modules.

 Cloud-based maintenance management solutions make CMMS software accessible to organizations of all sizes and scale as your company grows without affecting performance.
 Some features to look for when selecting a cloud-based CMMS software vendor include a proven track record in the maintenance management software industry, use of the latest technologies, and solid technical support.

-Get CMMS Software for Your Small or Mid-Sized Enterprise from DPSI
+Get CMMS Systems for Your Small or Mid-Sized Enterprise from DPSI

-At DPSI, we strive to keep our software accessible to small and mid-sized enterprises and are committed to ensuring that our software is successfully implemented at your organization.
-If you’re looking for a cost-effective and efficient way to manage your maintenance operations, contact us today to sign up for a free trial of our cloud-based CMMS software, iMaint Online.
-We specialize in working with facilities, fleet, and manufacturing!
+At DPSI, we strive to keep our software accessible to small and mid-sized enterprises, and are committed to ensuring that our software is successfully implemented at your organization.
+If you’re looking for a cost-effective and efficient way to manage your maintenance operations, contact us today to sign up for a free trial of iMaint.
+We offer iMaint as either an on-premise or online (cloud-hosted) solution.